samfoo/samfoo.github.io/source/resume.md

 exemplar in quality for the rest of the program.
 Mostly JavaScript and Java (Spring MVC).

-* Led a team at one of the Australia's largest retailers helping them roll out a continuous delivery practice proof of concept, on an unusual set of technologies, including: AIX, HPUX, with C, C++, PL/SQL, and Java.
-Integrated proprietary unix builds into continuous integration, as well as rolling out test automation for projects completely lacking them.
+* Led a team at one of the Australia's largest retailers helping to produce a continuous delivery proof of concept on an unusual set of technologies,
+including: AIX, HPUX, with C, C++, PL/SQL, and Java.

-* Capability development lead for South African offie.
+* Head of capability development for South African office.
 This included on-boarding technical new hires, developing training material, organising conference speaking and attendance for the technical staff, and identifying/addressing specific skill gaps by bringing in external resources.